jteutenberg/downpore/README.md

 In terms of adapters found, downpore typically finds a few percent more at the edges of reads.
 In the examples, Porechop also applies a back adapter (trimming ~3-5% of reads) that is not clearly present in the first 10k reads but includes it based on its association with a front adapter.

 With downpore's `middle_threshold` set to 80 (rather than default 85) the two sets of splits are typically the same.
 Porechop reports a higher number of middle adapters as it includes some near the edges that downpore treats as a front/back trim instead.

+For those repeating the above tests, also note that Porechop finds a number of false positive splits in E.coli.
+These come from an 86% identity match to the short back adapter that is present in the E.coli genome.